daanteeab/discord-example-app/README.md

 This project contains a basic rock-paper-scissors-style Discord app written in JavaScript, built for the [getting started guide](https://discord.com/developers/docs/getting-started).

+**Extended with League of Legends integration:** This app now includes a `/demacia` command that fetches daily ranked stats for League of Legends players on the EUW server.

 ![Demo of app](https://github.com/discord/discord-example-app/raw/main/assets/getting-started-demo.gif?raw=true)

 ## Project structure